The 2022 Guide to State Park Camping Reservations in All 50 States

 Mississippi

-Mississippi’s state parks have one of the most generous reservation windows and can be booked 24 months in advance.
+Most parks allow you to make reservations up to 13 months in advance.
 The parks also welcome walk-ins when there is availability.
 The minimum stay from May 15 to August 15 is 2 nights on weekends and three nights for special events and holidays.
 There is a 2- or 3-night minimum stay on holidays for the rest of the year, depending on the season.
 The maximum stay is 10 days.

 Reservations: Mississippi State Parks